 The main task of Technology Park in Elblag is to guarantee good conditions for making business, investment and research.
 Modern technological complex gives entrepreneurs the opportunity to lease investment areas and office space, as well as the use of infrastructure and consulting services, technology transfer and assistance in obtaining funds (including EU funds).
-The park is located Business Centre, Development and Innovation posing favourable conditions for the development of innovative activity, which houses the Centre for Research - Development providing services for companies (Centre of Environmental Quality, Centre of Metal, Wood Technology Centre and Furniture, Information Technology Transfer Centre).
+The park is located Business Centre, Development and Innovation posing favourable conditions for the development of innovative activity, which houses the Centre for Research - Development providing services for companies (Centre of Environmental Quality, Centre of Metal, Wood Technology Centre and Furniture, Information Technology Transfer Centre, Laboratory of Work Environment and Emissions Laboratory for Advanced Environmental Analysis).
+The Park also operates Business Incubator and Training and Conference Centre.
 Park is part of the area within the Warmia-Mazury SEZ.